 - U.S. Court of Appeals 5th Circuit, 1993

 - U.S. District Court Northern District of Texas, 1994

 - U.S. District Court Eastern District of Texas, 1996

 - Scoutmaster or assistant scoutmaster with Boy Scouts of America for over 15 years

-- Subcommittee chair of Lewisville ISD Task on Outdoor Education, 2006 to 2006
+- Subcommittee chair of Lewisville ISD Task on Outdoor Education, 2006

 - Drafted and worked to pass legislation by Texas Legislature (2001, 2003 sessions)

 - Missionary in South America, 1984 to 1986